riadelhajjaji-2001/PostBook/README.md

          </br>_-Delete a post by long press on the post before deleting a pop up will appear asking you if you want to delete or cancel._

          NB:

+           **The vedios that explain how the app work are in the Vedio folder in the repository above.**
-              We can't upload images to dummyapi beacause it doesn't accept cross-origin So we replaced thos image by local images but there not really in the database of the api.
+           **We can't upload images to dummyapi beacause it doesn't accept cross-origin So we replaced thos image by local images but there not really in the database of the api.**